joeaudette/cloudscribe.Samples/WebpackSample/README.md

 ## Setup for Visual Studio 2017

 For webpack you need node and npm.
 Visual Studio 2017 ships with a really old version of Node that is not going to work with this solution.
 You can install the latest Node LTS version and then configure Visual Studio to use your newer version under Tools > Options > Projects and Solutions > Web Package Management > External Tools
-You can add the path there for your newer installation of Node ie c:\Program Files\nodejs
+You can add the path there for your newer installation of Node and move it to the top of the list as shown ie c:\Program Files\nodejs

 ![node-in-vs](https://user-images.githubusercontent.com/101627/31851327-943d14d0-b631-11e7-8481-097362cb2e14.jpg)